 NEWS FROM FUKUSHIMA is a literary prayer for Japan.
 It explores the friendship between women, juxtaposing the intimately personal with the catastrophic.

-The piece debuted at La MaMa in New York in 2015, with the same dancers/performers but music by Melvin Gibbs, Sumie Kaneko, Hirokazu Suyama and Kaoru Watanabe.
-It was performed in an updated version at Z Space in San Francisco SAT July 8, 2017 2 p.m. and 7 p.m., and SUN July 9, 2017 2 p.m.
-The film version was completed October 2018.
+The piece debuted at La MaMa in New York in 2015, with music by Melvin Gibbs, Sumie Kaneko, Hirokazu Suyama and Kaoru Watanabe.
+An updated version was presented at Z Space in San Francisco SAT July 8, 2017 2 p.m. and 7 p.m., and SUN July 9, 2017 2 p.m.
+The film was completed October 2018.

 “Yuri, you did a great job.
 Stay hard and blunt and don’t mince words.
 Yours was a powerful reflection on the corruption and greed of men and their indifference to human life.” _ Ishmael Reed.